rureverek/VDSProject/benchmarks/README.md

 # Benchmarks

-This folder contains the main benchmarks used for the class project.
+This folder contains the main benchmarks used for the class project and model answers in ./results (which can be used as an argument for VDSProject_verify executable)

 ## Student Requirements